apache/cordova-plugin-splashscreen/README.md

 #### Dark Mode (API 28+)

-You can easily provide an extra SplashScreen image for NightMode/DarkMode enabled devices.
+You can optionally provide an extra SplashScreen image to be used in dark/night mode when enabled on supported devices.
-To do this, add the keyword `-night` in between the image's **layout** and **size** keywords of the `density` attribute value.
+To do this, add the `-night` keyword in between the **layout** and **size** keywords of the image's `density` attribute value.
 E.g.: `land-night-hdpi`

 For more examples, please see [the Example Configuration](#example-android-configuration) section.